Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 #### Communities visualised

-Furthermore, information from the community detection algorithm was used to build a Marvel villain's network in Gephi.  the nodes were colored based on their communities.
+Furthermore, information from the community detection algorithm is used to build a Marvel villain's network in Gephi.  the nodes are colored based on their communities.

 ![network]({{< baseurl >}}/images/network_comp.png)